JuliaSmoothOptimizers/AdaptiveRegularization.jl/docs/src/index.md

-# ARCTR : A unified efficient implementation of trust-region type algorithms for unconstrained optimization
+# AdaptiveRegularization : A unified efficient implementation of trust-region type algorithms for unconstrained optimization

-ARCTR is a solver for unconstrained nonlinear problems,
+AdaptiveRegularization is a solver for unconstrained nonlinear problems,

     min f(x)